eclipse-archived/ceylon-lang.org/blog/2013-01-21-static-type-system-mistakes.md

 tags:
 ---

-If you've worked with any programming langauge, you have gripes about it.
+If you've worked with any programming language, you have gripes about it.
 All design involves compromises, and all languages have warts.
 More interesting are the warts that are shared by many languages.
 Here's a short list of things that are extremely common in static type systems,